This procedure assumes you are running on a PC running Ubuntu itself.

 Do not power up the BBB until instructed.

-Extract to SD card–This will take 5-10 minutes with a card writing at 5MB/sec.
+- Extract to SD card–This will take 5-10 minutes with a card writing at 5 MB/sec.

-xz -cd ubuntu-*armhf*-bone*.img.xz > /dev/mmcblk0
+xz -cd BBB*-ubuntu-*armhf*.img.xz > /dev/mmcblk0

-Now with the Ubuntu microSD card inserted into the BBB, hold down the user/boot switch (the one closest to the microSD card on the opposite side of the PCB) and keep holding after plugging in mini-USB and 5.5mm power until the third LED from the Ethernet jack starts flashing (indicating the microSD is being accessed).
+- Boot from SD card: Hold down the user/boot switch (the one closest to the microSD card on the opposite side of the PCB) and keep holding after plugging in Beaglebone power until the third LED from the Ethernet jack starts flashing (indicating the microSD is being accessed).

 install the useful parse-edid program by typing: